Hafiz Saeed

-India has demanded that Saeed be handed over into Indian custody by Pakistan; however, there is no extradition agreement between the two countries.
-Saeed has denied ever being a leader of LeT and has said all allegations that he planned attacks in India are baseless.

 In July 2019, three months before the scheduled reviewal of Pakistan's action plan by the Financial Action Task Force, Saeed was arrested by Pakistani authorities and sentenced to an 11-year prison sentence.
 In early April 2022, he was sentenced an additional 31 years for terror financing.

+The Pakistan Army claimed to have jailed him, but Indian media found him housed in a military-protected residence in the centre of Lahore with a private park, vehicles, a mosque, a madrasa, and additional bodyguards.

-Early life
+Early life and education

-Saeed was born in Sargodha, Punjab, Pakistan.
-As told by him, his father, Maulana Kamal-ud-Din, a religious scholar, landlord and farmer, along with his family started migrating from East Punjab and reached Pakistan in around four months in the autumn of 1947.
-The family is of Gujjar background and three of his brothers, Hafiz Hamid, Hafiz Mastodon and Hafiz Hannan, are involved in Islamic activism as well, having previously run Islamic centres in Boston in the United States.
+Hafiz Saeed was born on June 5, 1950, in Sargodha, Punjab to a Punjabi family belonging to the Muslim Gujjar community.
+As told by him, his father, Maulana Kamal-ud-Din, a religious scholar, landlord and farmer, along with his family started migrating from Ambala and Hisar, East Punjab (now in Haryana) and reached Pakistan in around four months in the autumn of 1947.

-He was named hafiz because he memorized the Qur'an during his childhood, a time during which he was already enthusiastic about the verses on jihad.
+He was named hafiz because he memorized the Qur'an during his childhood, his mother having impulsed him to do so when he was nine, a time during which he was already enthusiastic about the verses on jihad and also took interest in sports such as football and kabbadi.
 He then attended the Government College Sargodha (now University of Sargodha) before getting a Master's in Islamic Studies at the King Saud University in Riyadh.